 La Diperie has a bit more space to work with than either Arctic Bites or Fugo, and there are a couple of benches for those wishing to dine in, but there's still no washrooms in sight.
 They have a nice selection of portion sizes (and a pastry cone, which I really wish I'd tried), and the prices are pretty reasonable.
-A mini cone with one topping is $2 plus tax, while about $6.50 will get you a very generous medium cone with a coating and a couple of toppings.
 As one might expect from this, the ice cream isn't quite up to Arctic Bites standards, but it's not bad.
 The problem, if there is one, is in the coating sauces.
 Fixated as we were on fruit at this point, neither one of us tried either of the dark chocolate dips, but opted instead for key lime pie and raspberry cheesecake, both of which were rather sweet and mild (and utterly lacking in citrus tang).

 Conclusion: For very good quality ice cream in a very small selection of trendy and unorthodox flavours, go to Arctic Bites.
 For less quality, way more sugar, a bit more selection, and a distinct absence of fruit, go to Fugo Desserts.
 Those who love dolled-up vanilla at fairly comfortable prices should head over to La Diperie.